-On Single Board Computer, If you have never seen a wave in your engineering life, then take time to observe how Single Board Computers are taking over our societal markets.
-They have become extremely popular nowadays.
-If you don’t interact with them in the latest automobile you purchase, then you will meet them embedded in a washing machine, a security system or even in the hospital.
+On Single Board Computers, If you have never seen a wave in your engineering life, then take time to observe how Single Board Computers are taking over our societal markets.
+They have become trendy nowadays.
+If you don’t interact with them in the latest automobile you purchase, then you will meet them embedded in a washing machine, a security system, or even in the hospital.
 We can’t avoid them; we’ll have to embrace them.

 A Single Board Computer At A Glance

-A Single Board Computer is a fully functional computer (meaning, it has provisions for input and output, a memory, and a processor) built on a single PCB (Printed Circuit Board).
+A Single Board Computer is a fully functional computer (meaning it has input and output, a memory, and a processor) built on a single PCB (Printed Circuit Board).
 Unlike desktops and ordinary Personal Computers (PCs), SBCs rely on simple architectures that do not give room for expanded peripheral functions using expansion slots.
 The ARM (Advanced RISC Machine) processor architecture with lower processing speeds and significantly low power consumption powers most SBCs.
-Then again, some modern SBCs conform to the x86-Intel processor architecture as we shall explore in the ensuing chapters
+Then again, some modern SBCs conform to the x86-Intel processor architecture, as we shall explore in the ensuing chapters.

-As outlined before, SBCs can be utilized to perform any task that an ordinary computer can perform.
+As outlined before, SBCs can be utilized to perform any task that an ordinary computer can execute.
 At their inception (around May 1976), SBCs were initially developed to aid learning.
 But with improvements in technology, they evolved to run various applications like ordinary computers.
-Currently, smart systems like those that run smart cars, smart security systems, and automated devices among several other such applications rely on SBCs.
-Besides, they are still useful in learning, prototyping, and experimentations among learners and hobbyists.
+Intelligence systems like those that run intelligent cars, innovative security systems, and automated devices, among several other such applications, rely on SBCs.
+Besides, they are still valuable for learning, prototyping, and experimentations among learners and hobbyists.

-It is critical to note that SBCs, generally, have quite inferior capabilities than their PC counterparts.
+It is critical to note that SBCs, generally have pretty inferior capabilities to their PC counterparts.
 Then again, they have kept increasing their market demand and their processing capability over the years.
 Because of their varied uses, one can predict that SBCs might overtake the popularity of PCs in the future.
 Now, various reasons make Single Board Computers more preferable to the traditional PCs.
 Some of the notable reasons include:

 They are portable.
-Top in the list of their peculiarity over PCs is their incredibly small size.
-Raspberry Pi, one of the world’s popular SBC is small enough to fit the size of a palm.
-Thanks to their small size, they are portable, and they can be programmed then embedded on various automated/smart systems.
+Top in the list of their peculiarity over PCs is their tiny size.
+Raspberry Pi, one of the world’s popular SBC, is small enough to fit the size of a palm.
+Thanks to their small size, they are portable, and they can be programmed then embedded on various automated/intelligent systems.

 They are cheap: Most SBCs are very cheap to acquire.
-When compared to the conventional computers, Single Board Computers are significantly cheap to acquire than PCs.
-Usually, with a reduction on the buying price of a product, there is always a tendency of the demand of such a product to soar.
-Similarly inventions on the use of such products increase.
+When compared to conventional computers, Single Board Computers are significantly affordable to develop than PCs.
+Usually, with a reduction in the buying price, there is always a tendency for the demand for such a product to soar.
+Similarly, inventions on the use of such products increase.
 SBCs are now readily available and used by various electrical engineers and hobbyists for prototyping.
 At the moment, you could even order some customized SBC boards from us at an incredible bargain.

 They consume less power than PCs.
-When evaluating SBCs against conventional computers on power consumption, you will undoubtedly find a very significant reduction of power consumption.
-An average SBC consumes just eight watts of power as opposed to 400 watts of power consumed by the traditional computers when running on a “power saving” mode.
-On this angle, SBCs are preferable over traditional computers.
+When evaluating SBCs against conventional computers on power consumption, you will undoubtedly find a very significant reduction in power consumption.
+An average SBC consumes just eight watts of power instead of 400 watts of energy consumed by the traditional computers when running on a “power saving” mode.
+On this angle, SBCs are preferable over conventional computers.
 Possibly, this low power consumption feature makes them adorable to embed in other computerized systems.

 1.4: The SBC Wave Is Already Sweeping Off PCs

-If numbers do not lie, then the best time to have embraced SBCs was in 2013; and the second best time to embrace them is now.
-The two graphs above show a contrast between how people spent on purchasing PCs vis-à-vis carrying out Do-It-Yourself (DIY) projects using SBCs within the same time span.
-While the market demand for PCs is on a steady decline, the demand for SBCs to carry out experiments is soaring higher day by day.
+If numbers do not lie, then the best time to have embraced SBCs was in 2013; and the second-best time to embrace them is now.
+The two graphs above show a contrast between how people purchased PCs vis-à-vis carrying out Do-It-Yourself (DIY) projects using SBCs within the same period.
+While the market demand for PCs is steadily declining, the need for SBCs to carry out experiments is soaring daily.

 A simple analysis of the trend on people’s buying habits does depict that SBCs are not just the wave of the future; SBCs are the current wave that will become a tornado in the future.
 We cannot afford to be swept; it is time we embraced the wave and swam along.
 Unfortunately, most engineers still do not see it coming.

-Perhaps the main reason why SBCs are on the rise and are still going to rise higher is the fact that SBCs allow people the freedom to program computers.
-People who are obsessed with DIY are people who wish to invent and program their computers to suit them better in their specific environments.
-SBCs attain this freedom goal through being cheaper, portable, and programmable.
+Perhaps the main reason SBCs are on the rise and are still going to rise higher is that SBCs allow people the freedom to program computers.
+People obsessed with DIY wish to invent and program their computers to suit them better in their specific environments.
+SBCs attain this freedom goal by being cheaper, portable, and programmable.
 SBCs also have lower power consumption.

-In the following chapters, we will now consider in details the different processors and architectures of Single Board Computers as well as a comparison of the best SBCs available at the moment.
+In the following chapters, we will now consider in detail the different processors and architectures of Single Board Computers and a comparison of the best SBCs available at the moment.

 Processor Architectures Of Single Board Computers